cecid/hermes-javadoc/docs/source/hk/hku/cecid/corvus/http/EnvelopQuerySender.rst

    :param logger: The logger for log the sending process.
    :param d: The data used for generate Envelop query request.
 It must be a kind of Admin data.

-EnvelopQuerySender
-^^^^^^^^^^^^^^^^^^

-.. java:constructor:: protected EnvelopQuerySender(FileLogger logger, Data d, String username, String password)
-   :outertype: EnvelopQuerySender

-   Explicit Constructor.
-Create an instance of \ ``EnvelopQuerySender``\

-   :param logger: The logger for log the sending process.
-   :param d: The data used for generate Envelop query request.
-It must be a kind of Admin data.
-   :param username: The username for authentication
-   :param password: The password for authentication

 Methods
 -------
 getEnvelopStream